WesPeacock/UXXXXX2UTF8/README.md

 \lx ellohay👋 orldway🌐
 ````
 Code for creating a Converter that does this in the SIL Encoding Converters is in *Udecodesnippet.txt*

+The note above about bugs in the Perl Encoding Converter also apply here.